stillinbeta/srecon-k8s-tutorial/tutorial4.md

 # Tutorial 4: Getting the API server running

-The API server is the brain of kubernetes.
+The API server is the brain of Kubernetes.
-It's the only component that communicates directly with `etcd`, and usually the only publicly exposed port.
+It's the only component that communicates directly with `etcd`, and usually the only publicly accessible control-plane component.
-All kubernetes clients interact pretty much exclusively with the API server, including proxy ports with `kubectl port-forward` and running tasks with `kubectl exec`.
+All Kubernetes clients interact pretty much exclusively with the API server, including proxy ports with `kubectl port-forward` and running tasks with `kubectl exec`.

-By the end of this tutorial, your api server will be stood up and this server is going to look a lot more like a Kubernetes master node.
+By the end of this tutorial, your API server will be stood up and this server is going to look a lot more like a Kubernetes master node.

 ## Certificates